HaiyuWu/Vec2Face/README.md

 ![My Animation](./asset/vector_visualization.gif)

 # News/Updates
+- [2025/04/15] 🔧 **We fixed the mistake of uploading the older datasets, which has identity leakage.**
 - [2025/01/22] 🔥 **It is accepted at ICLR2025!**
 - [2024/09/15] 🔥 The generated [HSFace datasets](#download-datasets) are available now!
 - [2024/09/05] 🔥 Our paper is on [Arxiv](https://arxiv.org/abs/2409.02979) now!